pingcap/docs-cn/dm/dm-handle-alerts.md

 - Description:

-    If an error occurs when the relay log processing unit tries to write the binlog event into the relay log file, this unit moves to the `Paused` state, and an alert is triggered immediately.
+    If an error occurs when the relay log processing unit tries to write the binlog event into the relay log file, this unit moves to the `Paused` state, and an alert is triggered.

 - Solution: